mfikes/morse-key-ble-bridge/README.md

 This repo is using **Workflow 4: Application as the manifest repository**, as described in <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.6.0/nrf/dm_adding_code.html#user-workflows>

-## How to use

-This repo is NOT to be cloned directy from git!
+This repo is not to be cloned directy from git!
 Use it with Zephyr's `west` metatool, e.g.:
 ```
 mkdir morse-key-ble-bridge